account-tech/move-framework/README.md

 The project is splitted in multiple packages to improve the security.
 Indeed, some packages have no external dependency so they are less vulnerable and don't necessitate forced upgrades because of third party packages.

-`AccountExtensions` could be made immutable to guarantee `Extension` can't be compromised.
+`account_extensions` could be made immutable to guarantee `Extension` can't be compromised.

-Furthermore, the `AccountProtocol` shouldn't need to be upgraded since its functionalities will not change except with a major evolution of the protocol.
+Furthermore, the `account_protocol` shouldn't need to be upgraded since its functionalities will not change except with a major evolution of the protocol.
 It provides two modules with sensitive actions:

 1. **Config**: Enables the modification of the Account Metadata.
 It also handles the management of the Account dependencies.

 2. **Owned**: Manages access to objects owned by the Account, allowing them to be withdrawn through intents.
 Withdrawn objects can be used in transfers, vestings and anything else.

-`AccountActions` consists of several modules, with several actions and intents, each handling different aspects of the smart account functionality:
+`account_actions` consists of several modules, with several actions and intents, each handling different aspects of the smart account functionality:

 1. **Access Control**: Lock Caps into the Account and borrow them upon intent execution.